marslo/cr-manager/README.PYPI.md

 ## Delete Existing Copyright Headers

-> `--filetype <TYPE>` can be used to force a specific filetype for the update action, overriding auto-detection.
+> `--filetype <TYPE>` can be used to force a specific filetype for the delete action, overriding auto-detection.

 ```bash
 # single file